ElhamTimory/Elham-Timory-AI-Portfolio/Lab-02-Digital-Image-Processing/README.md

 - Python
 - NumPy
 - Pillow
+- OpenCV
 - Matplotlib
-- OpenCV
 - Google Colab
 - Jupyter Notebook

 ## How to Run

-1. Open the `.ipynb` notebook in this folder using Google Colab or Jupyter Notebook.
+1. Open the `.ipynb` notebook in Google Colab or Jupyter Notebook.
 2. Run the cells from top to bottom.
-3. Make sure the required image files are available to the notebook.
+3. Make sure the required image is available to the notebook.
-4. View the processed images and comparisons in the output cells.
+4. View the processed images in the output cells.

 ## Sample Results